andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 1: Build the query and create the visualization

-1. From your Start menu on your Lab VM, open Power BI Desktop
+1. From your Start menu on your Lab VM, open **Power BI Desktop**.
+Login using your Azure credentials.

     ![The Power BI Desktop link is shown.](./media/power-bi-desktop-start-menu-tile.png "Power BI Desktop Start menu tile")

+> NOTE:  If PowerBI Desktop is not installed, you can install from [https://powerbi.microsoft.com/en-us/desktop/](https://powerbi.microsoft.com/en-us/desktop/)

 2. In the opening dialog, select **Get Data**